janisshin/wordle-list/README.md

 **How to use:**

-This currently only works on Mac or Linux.
+This will only work on Mac or Linux.
+If you are a Windows user, go to the Windows Store and download the Ubuntu app.
-1. Open the terminal
+1. Open the terminal (or the Ubuntu app for Windows users).
 2. Copy and past the following:
 `bash <(curl -s https://raw.githubusercontent.com/username/project/branch/path/file.sh)`
 3. Follow the prompts!